gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ## Create and start a container
 Now that we have an image, we can create an actual container based on that image.

 First, let's define the name for our container as a local variable: we'll need to use it from more than a single task.
-Near the top of the build file, just before the `repositories` extension, add this line:
+Near the top of the build file, just before the `repositories` extension object, add this line:

 ```gradle
 def ourContainerName = "ournewcontainer"
 ```

-Now, if we start a container, and the container using the same name is already running, Docker will return an error.
+Now, if we start a container, and the container that uses the same name is already running, Docker will return an error.
+To prevent this, we should:

-Because of that, we should:
 * Create task `stopContainer`;
 * Create task `removeContainer` that depends on `stopContainer`;
 * Create task `createContainer` that depends on `removeContainer`;